Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 Jeep Trail:

 We not only got a chance to witness the bioluminescent fungi, but also the green morph of a Malabar Pit Viper.
 Aarshia spotted a cutesy little, juvenile wolf snake.
-The jeep trail was intensely active that night, as though bidding us a orchestrated farewell.
+The jeep trail was intensely active that night, as though bidding us a reverberating, orchestrated farewell.

 Here’s a video of this magnificent species from my iPhone camera.